Arekcuta/full-flow-computing/README.md

 ## Attribution & Notes

-This concept was independently created by **Tucker Hansen**, in March 2025.
+This concept was independently created by **Tucker Hansen**, age 15, in March 2025.

 > “I haven’t done a full academic search on whether this exact model exists.
 If it has, I’d love to know.
 This is simply how I independently arrived at the concept.”